The Secret to Being 6x More Likely to Get Promoted

 Each person will share the following:

-1. My Wins from the last (week/month) are – up to 3 (1 minute each)
+- My Wins from the last (week/month) are – up to 3 (1 minute each)

-2. My Intentions for the upcoming week/month) are – list up to 3 (2 minutes each)
+- My Intentions for the upcoming week/month) are – list up to 3 (2 minutes each)

-3. Where I need support is _____________ (1 minute each)
+- Where I need support is _____________ (1 minute each)

 Celeste Perez.
 Master Trainer for The Passion Test and Mastery of Self Love Programs

-You now have 10 ways to benefit from a mastermind group and level up.
 Ask yourself: What would you gain if you spent a few hours once a month to receive these benefits?
-Join Dana’s Mastermind Mentoring community now.
+Join Dana’s Quantum Leap community now for co-mentoring opportunities and leadership learning.